KinsonDigital/VelaptorDocs/docs/api/Velaptor.Batching.IBatcher.md

 ### HasBegun

-Gets a value indicating whether or not the batch process has begun.
+Gets a value indicating whether the batch process has begun.

 ```csharp
 bool HasBegun { get; }